Andrea Seefeldt

 Andrea Jean Seefeldt Knight (born May 31, 1963) is a retired American thoroughbred racing jockey who first competed between 1981 and 1994.
 At graded stakes races, she won two Grade II events and one Grade III event.
 In Triple Crown races, Seefeldt was sixteenth at the 1991 Kentucky Derby and seventh at the 1994 Preakness Stakes.
 She became "the third woman to ever ride in the Derby" and "the second female jockey in the Preakness".
 Seefeldt Knight competed in a few races in the early 2010s before she stopped racing in 2014.
 She accumulated 605 wins and over $7 million in prize winnings.

 Apart from racing, Seefeldt held administrative positions for Trump Plaza Hotel and Casino in the late 1980s.
 She started her sporting clays shooting career in 2010.
 Seefeldt Knight won silver at the 2019 World English Sporting Championship held by the International Clay Target Shooting Federation.
-She was named All-America for the National Sporting Clays Association and Fédération Internationale de Tir aux Armes Sportives de Chasse during the 2020s.
+She was a First Team All-America selection for the National Sporting Clays Association and Fédération Internationale de Tir aux Armes Sportives de Chasse.
 Seefeldt Knight joined the Anne Arundel County Sports Hall of Fame in 2002.